vstinner/hachoir/hachoir-core/doc/internals.rst

 orders:

 * « Big endian » in which *most* significant byte (*big* number) are written first (PowerPC / Motorola CPUs).
-It's the order choosed in network ;
+It's also the network byte order ;
 * « Little endian » in which *least* significant byte (*little* number) are written first (Intel x86 CPUs).